Harry B. Jarrett

-Harry Bean Jarrett (12 October 1898 – 9 April 1974) was a highly decorated officer in the United States Navy with the rank of Vice Admiral.
+Harry Bean Jarrett (12 October 1898 – 9 April 1974) was a highly decorated officer in the United States Navy with the rank of vice admiral.
 A veteran of several campaigns in Pacific during World War II, he distinguished himself during the Battle of the Coral Sea in May 1942, while commanding destroyer Morris and received the Navy Cross, the second highest decoration of the United States military.

-Jarrett rose to the admiral's rank following the war and held several important assignments including Commander, Cruiser Division 4; Commander, Destroyer Flotilla 4; and as the first U.S. Senior Military Attaché, Formosa (Taiwan).
+Jarrett rose to the admiral's rank following the war and held several important assignments including commander, Cruiser Division 4; Commander, Destroyer Flotilla 4; and as the first U.S. Senior Military Attaché, Formosa (Taiwan).
 He retired in November 1954, while serving as Deputy Naval Inspector General.
 He was the namesake of Guided missile frigate USS Jarrett (FFG-33).

 Early career

 Harry Bean Jarrett was born on 12 October 1898 in Valley Forge, Pennsylvania, the son of merchant Winfield Scott and May Rowan Jarrett.
 He completed Valley Forge Grammar School and entered the Phoenixville High School, both in Pennsylvania and upon graduation, he attended the Wilmer and Chew Preparatory School in Washington, D.C.
-Jarrett was able to secure an appointed to the United States Naval Academy at Annapolis, Maryland by Representative Edward Cooper and entered the academy in summer 1918.
+Jarrett was able to secure an appointed to the United States Naval Academy at Annapolis, Maryland, by Representative Edward Cooper and entered the academy in summer 1918.
 While at the academy, he was active in baseball and soccer, and was a member of the Hop Committee, organizing the regimental hops (dances) and June Ball.

-Among his classmates were several future admirals and generals including: Hyman G. Rickover, Milton E. Miles, Robert E. Blick Jr., Herbert S. Duckworth, Hugh H. Goodwin, Tom B. Hill, Clayton C. Jerome, James P. Riseley, James A. Stuart, Frank Peak Akers, Sherman Clark, Raymond P. Coffman, Delbert S. Cornwell, Frederick J. Eckhoff, Ralph B. DeWitt, John M. Higgins, Vernon Huber, Albert K. Morehouse, Harold F. Pullen, Michael J. Malanaphy, William S. Parsons, Harold R. Stevens, John P. Whitney, Lyman G. Miller and George J. O'Shea.

-Jarrett graduated with Bachelor of Science degree on 2 June 1922 and was commissioned Ensign on that date.
-He was then assigned to heavy cruiser Rochester, which served as flagship of Commander, Destroyer Squadrons, Atlantic Fleet under Rear Admiral Ashley H. Robertson.
+Jarrett graduated with Bachelor of Science degree on 2 June 1922 and was commissioned ensign on that date.
+He was then assigned to heavy cruiser Rochester, which served as flagship of commander, Destroyer Squadrons, Atlantic Fleet under Rear Admiral Ashley H. Robertson.
 Jarrett took part in a six-month voyage along the Honduran coast during a revolution that imperiled Americans in that country in early 1923.

-In January 1925, Jarrett was ordered to the Naval Submarine Base New London, Connecticut for submarine instruction, which he completed in June that year.
-He was subsequently promoted to Lieutenant (junior grade) and ordered to Pearl Harbor, Hawaii where he joined the submarine R-19 as her Engineer officer.
-Following a one year of patrols in the Pacific Ocean, Jarrett was ordered back to the United States Naval Academy at Annapolis, Maryland and entered the instruction in diesel engineering at the Naval Postgraduate School there.
+In January 1925, Jarrett was ordered to the Naval Submarine Base New London, Connecticut, for submarine instruction, which he completed in June that year.
+He was subsequently promoted to Lieutenant (junior grade) and ordered to Pearl Harbor, Hawaii, where he joined the submarine R-19 as her Engineer officer.
+Following a one year of patrols in the Pacific Ocean, Jarrett was ordered back to the United States Naval Academy at Annapolis, Maryland, and entered the instruction in diesel engineering at the Naval Postgraduate School there.